JosiahLal/HTML-and-CSS-Projects-For-Josiah/README.md

 in the future and use it when I graduate.

 # MY Bootstrap Assignment
 My bootstrap assignment was very fun!
 I made and customized a Movies website using Bootstrap.
-This was also the first time using VS code.
+This was also my first time using VS code.
 It was really cool learning all the bootstrap shortcuts.